-Agile is more than a great way to run technical projects, it’s a means of designing products and even organisations that are responsive to change.
+Agile methodology is more than a great way to run technical projects, it’s a means of designing products and even organizations that are responsive to change.
 We use agile methods every day and run our company on agile principles.
 We’ve got multiple agile qualifications and teach it too.

 At the heart of agility live focus, prioritisation, and the ability to adjust both on a constant basis.
 Being agile means that we keep our eyes on the objective and adjust everything else to make sure we achieve it.
 Working with us helps your teams learn how to do that too.

-Our approach to training in agile practices is centred around learning-by-doing.
-We’ll teach your people using a real project, and allow them to experience what working as an agile team really means.
-There’s no death-by-powerpoint, and you’ll be able to work in a more agile way.
+Our approach to training in Agile practices is centered around learning-by-doing.
+We’ll teach your people using a real project, and allow them to experience what working as an Agile team really means.
+There’s no death-by-powerpoint, and you’ll be able to work in a more Agile way.

 Agile works well when the whole team gets it.
 Whether your teams include developers, content creators, marketers, designers, or accountants.